Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hot weather pushes up durian prices

 Last weekend, Mr. Phan Hoang Tan in Tien Thuy Town (Chau Thanh District, Ben Tre ) harvested more than 2 tons of durian.
-During the off-season, he sold a batch to traders for 100,000 VND/kg.
+During the off-season, he sold the crop to traders for a full 100,000 VND/kg.
 Mr. Tan said that in the next 2-3 weeks, he will continue to harvest another batch with an estimated output even higher.
-The joy was doubled when the price of durian continued to increase to 110,000 - 120,000 VND/kg due to unfavorable weather and intense heat, causing many off-season durian gardens to fail and have low yields.
+The joy doubled when the price of durian continued to increase to 110,000 - 120,000 VND/kg due to unfavorable weather and intense heat, causing many off-season durian gardens to fail and have low yields.

-However, Mr. Tan also said: "In the past few days, there has been information that China has warned about the quality of Vietnamese durian, this is the main consumer market so I am worried.
+However, Mr. Tan also said: "In recent days, there has been information that China has warned about the quality of Vietnamese durian.
+This is the main consumer market, so I am worried.
 If there are any adverse developments, it will greatly affect the consumption and price of domestic durian.
 I hope that the authorities will coordinate with China to soon clarify the issue to protect the durian industry and so that people can feel secure in production."

 Vietnamese farmers, businesses and authorities need to join hands to improve durian quality to avoid losing market share.